EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 Accelerated life models, such as the Accelerated Failure Time (AFT) model, relate covariates to log event times under right-censoring and extend naturally to recurrent events via the Accelerated Gap Time (AGT) model.
 While they provide intuitive interpretations and serve as meaningful alternatives to the Cox model, they often overlook the effects of interventions occurring between events—common in fields like reliability engineering and biomedical research.

-- Propose a broader class of **semiparametric accelerated life models** incorporating an **effective age process** to capture intervention effects.
+- Proposed a broader class of **semiparametric accelerated life models** incorporating an **effective age process** to capture intervention effects.
-- Develop a **sample-based weighted efficient score function** using parametric submodels to address infinite-dimensional baseline hazards and non-monotone score functions.
+- Developed a **sample-based weighted efficient score function** using parametric submodels to address infinite-dimensional baseline hazards and non-monotone score functions.
 - Estimators are **consistent and asymptotically normal**.
 - Validated via simulations and application to real biomedical data.